SharePoint works as an internal wiki until scale, accountability, and audits expose its limits.

 Performance limits show up at the worst time

-Organization breaks down as teams work around the system
+Organization breaks down as teams work around it

 Usability friction hits non-technical teams first

-What changes when knowledge systems are designed for scale
+What changes when knowledge systems are built for scale

-Where AllyMatter fits when SharePoint reaches its ceiling
+Where AllyMatter fits when SharePoint hits its ceiling

 Making the call before risk forces it